By the way, we're up to audio soundbite five in order as I inform the broadcast engineer what's coming up.

 And then if you can survive it, then the support will start trickling in.

-You've got the lie out there, but it doesn't matter that it's a lie.
+The fear from an elected official standpoint, particularly Republicans right now, you've got the lie out there, but it doesn't matter that it's a lie.

-It's in the drive-by media, and the politicians, my gosh, this is what America thinks.
+It's in the drive-by media and the politicians, my gosh, this is what America thinks.

 I, of course, triumph in these situations.

-Uh don't misunderstand, but I understand it's something like this.
+Don't misunderstand, but I understand it's something like this.

-You gotta you gotta see if you can uh survive it yourself, and and then once you show that, then it gives people a little confidence.
+And then once you show that, then it gives people a little confidence.

-Plus, in the 48 hours that ensue after the initial charge, in this case smear, um, if you do a good job of getting the truth out to enough people, then uh then they're then they're they they they come on board, and that's what's happening now.
+Plus, in the 48 hours that ensue after the initial charge, in this case, smear, if you do a good job of getting the truth out to enough people, then they come on board.

 And in those first 48 hours, some people who do not think and do not care to get the facts and do not check into it will immediately do what they can to distance themselves from somebody in the situation I was in last week, precisely so as not to be impacted by it themselves.

-It's you know, politics is a beanbag, and it's dog eat dog and everybody for himself and so forth.
+It's, you know, politics is a beanbag, and it's dog eat dog and everybody for himself and so forth.

-And so the big mistake that people make, they find themselves in situations like I found myself in last week is waiting for everybody to come to their defense.
+And so the big mistake that people make, they find themselves in situations like I found myself in last week is waiting for everybody to come to their defense, it generally isn't going to happen.

-And this this I understand.
+And this I understand.

-So uh that's how it's manifesting itself.
+So that's how it's manifesting itself.

-So it's been um it's been a week.
+So it's been a week.

 Do you realize it has been a week since this all started?

-When in fact, the New York Times, after a week, has been dragged into this.
+In fact, the New York Times, after a week, has been dragged into this.

 The New York Times, the Washington Post have not mentioned it.

-USA Today have not mentioned it, but Carl Hulse in the New York Times apparently got dragged into this story.
+But Carl Hulse in the New York Times apparently got dragged into this story.

-Uh he has he totally parrots the Media Matters smear without any detail because detail would expose the Media Matters lie.
+He totally parrots the Media Matters smear without any detail because detail would expose the Media Matters lie.

-I mean, he works New York Times.
+I mean, he works in the New York Times.

 How are you selling us out?